TL;DR: Taskade ships a native MCP server at

 Is there a cloneable demo for MCP?

-Yes — clone the Team Knowledge Base at /share/apps/ckhj4d7yyntrkyb8, connect Claude Desktop or Cursor to your workspace via MCP, and the AI client can immediately read the KB Projects, ask the search Agent, and trigger the summarization Automation.
+Yes — clone the Team Knowledge Base at /share/apps/ckhj4d7yyntrkyb8, connect Claude Desktop or Cursor to your workspace via MCP, and the AI client can immediately read the KB Projects, inspect how the search Agent is configured, and review the summarization Automation via inspect_space.
 The clone takes one click; the MCP connection takes 60 seconds; the cross-client workflow runs immediately.